pipeforce/pipeforce.github.io/docs/guides/forms/060_forms-buttons.md

 # Buttons

-By default each form shows a single submit button.
-If this button is pressed, the data of the form will be stored as new instance property into the property store.
+By default, each form shows a single submit button.
+If this button is pressed, the data of the form will be stored into the property store as a new instance property.

 You can change this default behaviour in two steps: